roberttaylor426/ws-lambda-workshop/README.md

  * [wscat](https://www.npmjs.com/package/wscat) (or another WebSocket client) installed. `npm install -g wscat` will get you up and running
  * [aws cli](https://aws.amazon.com/cli/)

-We'll be deploying to AWS, so be sure to have an account available and the bill payer's permission!
+We'll be deploying to AWS, so be sure to have an account configured and the bill payer's permission!